Texas DA, slain his home, had armed himself after an assistant was gunned down 2 months ago

 VATICAN CITY (AP) -- Pope Francis marked Christianity’s most joyous day with a passionate plea for world peace, celebrating his first Easter Sunday as pontiff in the enthusiastic company of more than 250,000 people who overflowed from St. Peter’s Square.

 With eloquent words in his Easter message, Francis lamented enduring conflicts in the Middle East, on the Korean peninsula and elsewhere and remembered the world’s neediest people.
-With physical gestures, he illustrated the personal, down-to-earth caring he brings as a pastor to this new papacy -- cradling a disabled child held out to him in the crowd and delightedly accepting a surprise gift thrust at him.

 Francis shared in his flock’s exuberance as they celebrated Christianity’s core belief that Jesus Christ rose from the dead following crucifixion.
 After Mass in flower-bedecked St. Peter’s Square, he stepped aboard an open-topped white popemobile for a cheerful spin through pathways in the joyous crowd, kissing babies, smiling constantly and patting children on the head.